nycmeshnet/docs/content/installs/nn.md

 ---
 title: "Network Number"
 ---
 Enter the install number below to get the NN that can be used to configure the rooftop antennas.
-This can also be used with multiple apartment installs to figure out the network number (NN) for the roof.
+This can also be used with existing multiple apartment installs to figure out the network number (NN) for the roof.

 <form action="https://script.google.com/macros/s/AKfycbw4WgfR01CLqZcTtQi_5o7l6GXTPKJs4ep2Tpw7TdeH-uqRiuY/exec" method="nn">
   <label for="installnum">Install number:</label>